ANNwind/pdsnd_github/README.md

 This project uses a python file named: bikeshare.py and some csv files, which are not included.

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+No credit to give yet.